Customizing Server Profiles ¶

 We use environment variables for certain startup and runtime configuration settings of both standalone and orchestrated deployments.
 You can find environment variables that are common to all product images in the PingBase Image Directory.
 There are also product-specific environment variables.
-You can find these in the Docker Image Reference for each available product.
+You can find these in the Docker Image Information for each available product.

 Before you begin ¶

 - Complete Get Started to set up your DevOps environment and run a test deployment of the products.

 - Understand the Anatomy of the Product Containers.

 About this task ¶

 Add or change the environment variables used for any of our server profiles to better fit your purposes.